libp2p/blog/src/_blog/webtransport.md

 There are many use cases this unlocks and we are excited for builders to strike their own path.
 Here are some ideas:

 - Enable browser nodes (or light clients) as "full" peers in a decentralized network.
     - Browser nodes can gossip directly to their peers in the wider decentralized network.
-This means they can receive and submit egress and ingress messages directly without relying on centralized infrastructure or a interfaces like an HTTP/GraphQL api.
+This means they can receive and submit, egress and ingress messages directly without relying on centralized infrastructure or interfaces like an HTTP/GraphQL api.
 - Enable browser extension crypto wallets to submit transactions directly to the blockchain.
 - Get data from the DHT by directly connecting to a DHT server node.
 - Upload to Filecoin directly from the browser.